Frequently Asked Questions

 *No, the system is designed to manage entire connections to tenant spaces, not individual devices connected to the internet.
 If the tenant wants wireless the process is the same as with any other ISP, they simply need to purchase a wireless router.

-While we might incorporate wireless device management features later, You can always connect your own wireless AP to the IMS and control bandwidth allocated to wireless users.
-Just be aware of the security risks of running a open wireless network.
+Using Zero Touch WiFi enables centralized WiFi deployment across your property broadcast from each tenants Zero Touch router on a separate SSID independents from their own personal WiFi.
+Of course you can always connect your own wireless AP to the IMS and control bandwidth allocated to wireless users, but that requires independent configuration of the system.
+Just always be aware of the security risks of running a open wireless network.

 Average rate is calculated every 1/16 of specified burst time.